themapglobal/backend-demo/README.md

 ## 2. Publish Data NFT

-Open a new console and run python console with the command:
+Open a new console and:
 ```console
 python
 ```